-It is with sadness that we announce the passing of Joseph B. Smith, one of the founding partners of Smith & Howard.
+It is with sadness that we announce the passing of Joseph B. Smith, one of the founding partners of Smith and Howard.
 Joe was loved and respected by those who knew and worked with him and was an esteemed business and civic leader in Atlanta.

 Joe’s leadership, character and commitment were integral to setting the foundation for the almost five decades of success the firm has enjoyed.

-Sean Taylor, current Managing Partner of Smith & Howard said of his nearly 30-year relationship with Joe, “None of what Smith & Howard brings to our clients, people and community would be possible without what Joe so boldly set out to do nearly 50 years ago.
+Sean Taylor, current Managing Partner of Smith and Howard said of his nearly 30-year relationship with Joe, “None of what Smith and Howard brings to our clients, people and community would be possible without what Joe so boldly set out to do nearly 50 years ago.
 For me personally, I owe everything to Joe.
-Smith & Howard gave me a chance when many other firms would not.
+Smith and Howard gave me a chance when many other firms would not.
 That chance led to me working at the firm for over 26 years, growing in my career and even meeting my wife.
-All I do for this firm is in large part my attempt to return the debt of gratitude I feel for what Joe and Smith & Howard extended to me – opportunity and trust.
+All I do for this firm is in large part my attempt to return the debt of gratitude I feel for what Joe and Smith and Howard extended to me – opportunity and trust.
 Joe was a true mentor and my friend, and I will truly miss my time with him.”

 Jim Howard, co-founding partner with Joe, close friend and former Managing Partner perhaps paid the ultimate compliment to Joe when he recounted a question he was asked years ago.
 “I was at an industry conference and someone asked me if I were to write a book on how to build a lasting accounting firm, what would I title the book.
 Without hesitation, I answered that the title would simply be Joe Smith.”